 The University will reimburse expenses incurred in the course of carrying out your duties as external examiner for Brookes, in accordance with the rates specified in the allowances section below.
 Expenses payments are governed by the University’s Financial Regulations (Expenses Policy), which can be found at https://intranet.brookes.ac.uk/fls-intranet/finance/policies-and-procedures/expenses-policy/

-All expenses claims are subject to the University's normal audit procedures, in accordance with its financial regulations.
-You are required to provide some personal data on expenses claim forms in order that the University can process your claim – Oxford Brookes processes all personal data in accordance with the Data Protection Act.
+All expenses claims are subject to the University's normal audit procedures, in accordance with its Financial Regulations.
+You are required to provide some personal data on expenses claim forms in order that the University can process your claim – Oxford Brookes processes all personal data in accordance with the 2018 Data Protection Act.

 1.3 Car mileage will be reimbursed at the rate of 40p per mile (up to 10,000 miles per tax year).
 Motorcycle mileage is reimbursed at the rate of 24p per mile.
 Car parking fees paid during the course of external examiner duties will be reimbursed subject to the production of proof of expenditure.
 For details of Park & Ride facilities in the Oxford area see: http://parkandride.oxfordbus.co.uk/ Unless agreed in advance, the University will not reimburse external examiners for the cost of a hire vehicle.